 The service is available to anyone living within an approximate 50 mile radius of Peterborough and there is a weekly charge for the service.
 The lifeline unit works alongside any existing telephone and provides peace of mind.

-Communication for the hard of Hearing British sign language and lip reading classes are available at Brook Street College, Peterborough Tel: 01733 761361
+Communication for the hard of Hearing British sign language and lip reading classes may be available at Peterborough City College, Peterborough Tel: 01733 761361

 Free computer help for disabled people